dyninc/dyn-rb/README.md

 * curb
 * patron

+NB: this experimental feature is not fully implemented, and may be removed in future releases

 # Testing

 To test that this API clients generates the correct REST URls for the API,